filipealtoe/Automatic-evidence-based-explanation/README.md

-# Explainable Automatic Fact-Checking for Journalists Augmentation in the Wild
+# Explainable Automatic Fact-Checking for Journalists Augmentation in the Wild - EFFORT Pipeline

 This repository contains the data and the code described in the paper "Explainable Automatic Fact-Checking for Journalists Augmentation in the Wild" by Filipe Altoe, Sérgio Miguel Gonçalves Pinto , and H. Sofia Pinto, to appear in Proceedings of the 34th International Joint Conference on Artificial Intelligence (IJCAI 2025), Special Track on: Human-Centred Artificial Intelligence: Multidisciplinary Contours and Challenges of Next-Generation AI Research and Applications., 16-22 August, Montreal, Canada.

-AEBE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+EFFORT is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 The software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 See http://www.gnu.org/licenses/.

+## Directory structure
+Once dowloaded the repositoty, you will find two all python modules used in the framework in the main folder.
+Each framework step is described in the pipeline section below.
+The Python Notebooks used for the error analysis and user study results are contained in folders of the same name.
+The folder models include the Python Notebook used for intermediate data retrieving and wrangling.
+The catboost folder includes the implemented policy claim classifier data.

 ## Getting started
 Clone the repository and install the requirements: